Automatic Driving Lessons

 There’s a lot of "crap" spread by companies trying to scare you to part with your hard earned money so you attend their courses, which quite frankly don’t deliver much you don’t already know!

 Who am I to say this?.
 I have been an ADI since 2005.
-In the old grading system I was a Grade 5; in 2014 I got an A on my Standards Check and I have done a ton of CPD, in particular, many Coaching courses including the Post-Graduate Coaching for Driver Development in 2010 from University of East Anglia.
+In the old grading system I was a Grade 5; in the new system I am an A and I have done a ton of CPD, in particular, many Coaching courses including the Post-Graduate Coaching for Driver Development in 2010 from University of East Anglia.
 I have also done the DIA Diploma in Driving Instruction and the PTLLS qualification.
 So I feel more than qualified to say a few things about the new assessment.

 It had long been acknowledged that driving instruction needed an overhaul.
 It wasn’t serving its purpose.
 Accident rates and road fatalities were considered too high and it was felt that driving instruction could make a difference if the instruction influenced a learner’s attitudes to safe driving.
 A big IF.